digital-methods/genderpaygap/page2.md

 #### Orange:

-<p> The orange cluster, partly due to its smaller size, is somewhat more difficult to interpret.
+<p> The orange cluster, partly due to its smaller size, is somewhat more difficult to interpret. <br />

 1. Higher <br />
 2. Female <br />